 - Cars and other motor vehicles

-The skilled divorce attorneys at Pickard Law consult financial specialists who determine the value of the marital property and a subsequent equitable division.
+The skilled divorce attorneys at Pickard Law, P.C., consult financial specialists who determine the value of the marital property and a subsequent equitable division.
 Our investigators can also help uncover possible undisclosed assets and income.

 Dividing Shared Marital Debts

 You and your spouse must divide your shared debts along with your property and assets.
 Commonly shared debts include:

 - Student loans

 We work diligently on your behalf, ensuring the even and equitable distribution of debts between both parties.

 Contact Us Today

 Contact us at Pickard Law, P.C., today to schedule a confidential, free consultation.
 Allow our skilled family law attorneys to help you negotiate a separation agreement that is fair and equitable to you and your spouse.

 During a divorce, it is common for one of the marital partners to request maintenance – otherwise known as alimony – as part of the separation agreement the former spouses accept at the end of their marriage.
 If you or your partner makes more money than the other, the lower-earning spouse will usually seek maintenance.

 Generally speaking, if the duration of the marriage is long and the income difference between spouses is high, then the payments will either be more substantial or paid over a longer period.
 Many factors determine an award of maintenance.
 Call 303-989-6655 today to speak with a family law attorney at Pickard Law, P.C., to understand your options.